bitshares/dev.bitshares.works/core/testnets/private_testnet.md

 The `my-genesis.json` file will be created in the `[Testnet-Home]` folder.
 Once this task is done, the witness node will terminate on its own.

+> **Note:** `witness_node` startup will create a `witness_node_data_dir` as a default data directory (with config.ini).
+If you want to use a differnt folder name and directory for the data, you have to use `--data-dir` in a startup command line and set your data directory folder path.
+Otherwise, the `witness_node_data_dir` folder will be created and use a default config.ini file to start the witness_node.

 ## 4. Customization of the Genesis File

 If you want to customize the network's initial state, edit `my-genesis.json`.
 This allows you to control things such as: